How to Elope at Taft Point: Updated for 2026

 If you’re dreaming of waking up already inside the park but away from the crowds, Yosemite West is your best bet.
 This private community sits just off Wawona Road (Highway 41), approximately 15 minutes from the Taft Point trailhead and 30 minutes from Yosemite Valley.

-What makes Yosemite West special is the lack of hotels—instead, you’ll find charming cabins, condos, and vacation rentals offering more privacy and a peaceful atmosphere.
+What makes Yosemite West special is the lack of hotels.
+Instead, you’ll find charming cabins, condos, and vacation rentals offering more privacy and a peaceful atmosphere.
 Whether you’re eloping just the two of you or bringing a small group, there are plenty of cozy options.

 One thing to note: there are no restaurants or stores in Yosemite West, so grab groceries in Oakhurst or plan to dine in Yosemite Valley before returning to your hideaway for the evening.